DCCoder90/ptm/docs/ReadMe.txt

 ///PTM - PhpTaskManager///
 ///Created: 2011-08-31 ///
 ///Author: Darkvengance///
-///Version: 2.1        ///
+///Version: 2.5        ///
-///Updated: 2011-10-17 ///
+///Updated: 2012-02-19 ///
 \\\\\\\\\\\\\\\\\\\\\\\\\\
-The PhpTaskManager is a simple task manager meant for use by larger more structured PHP programs.
+The PhpTaskManager is a task manager meant for use by larger more structured PHP programs.
 PTM has many useful functions currently built in and is capable of managing many different tasks assigned to it with an "easy to use" methodology.

-Along with it's "case-by-case" forking functionality PTM also has an internal memory, this allows tasks to store information intended for use by other tasks.
+Along with it's "case-by-case" forking functionality PTM also has an pseudo internal memory, this allows tasks to store information intended for use by other tasks, or for future use.

-Please note that PhpTaskManager is not for use in web applications, it is meant for use in CLI and GUI applications ONLY.
+Please note that PhpTaskManager is NOT for use in web applications, it is meant for use in CLI and GUI applications ONLY.